 The ACM Student Research Competition (SRC) is an event open to undergraduate and graduate students, interested in presenting their research to a panel of experts.
 Students wishing to participate submit abstracts of their work.
 Qualifying research must deal with topics that are relevant to the mission of the ASSETS series, as described by the call-for-papers.
 Preference will be given to work that has been completed (or close to completion); the same topic of work cannot be presented at more than one of the conference venues (SRC, DC, or as a regular technical paper).
 Selected students will receive partial support from ACM to attend the conference.
 At the conference, entrants will display a poster and make a brief presentation to a panel of judges.
-A small number of semifinalists will be chosen by the judges to present their work in a conference session, and of those, two students (undergraduate, and graduate) will be designated finalists by the judges, receive cash prizes and award certificates from the ACM, and a chance to compete in the SRC Grand Finals, whose winners will be recognized at the Annual ACM Awards Banquet.
+A small number of semifinalists will be chosen by the judges to present their work in a conference session, and of those, two students (undergraduate, and graduate) will be designated finalists by the judges, and a chance to compete in the SRC Grand Finals, whose winners will be recognized at the Annual ACM Awards Banquet.

 Submissions should be formatted using the ACM conference format for letter paper size (8.5" by 11"): maximum of 2 pages long and submitted as a PDF.
 Successful entries will be published in the ASSETS 2014 proceedings and the ACM Digital Library.

 Students selected to participate in the SRC will receive partial support from ACM to attend the conference.
 ACM's SRC program covers expenses up to US$500 for all students invited to an SRC.

 At the conference, there will be two rounds of competition: